 * Martijn Faassen used to ask us "how fast is PyPy" so we decided to name an option enabling all

 - optimizations --faassen. --no-faassen was added automatically doing nothing.
-Then we
+Later we

 - decided to grow up and renamed it to -O2 and -Ojit.

 + optimizations "--faassen".
 Then "--no-faassen" was naturally added too.
-Then we
+Later we

 + decided to grow up and renamed it to "-O2", and now "-Ojit".